 Patricia A. Tabloski, PhD, GNP-BC, FGSA, FAAN

-Sleep disturbances and non-pharmacology nursing management of agitation in the elderly
+Sleep disturbances and non-pharmacologic nursing management of agitation in the elderly; palliative care; pain management; delirium prevention

 Dr. Tabloski has committed her career to the teaching, practice, administration and research of gerontology since 1978.
 Dr. Tabloski maintained a clinical practice as an advanced practice gerontological nurse in collaboration with two physician colleagues and a multi-disciplinary team for 20 years.
 The team provided primary care to nursing home residents at all levels of care.
 Additionally, she established the first Geriatric Assessment Clinic at the University of Massachusetts Medical Center and arranged rotations for many nursing, medical and social work students over the years.
 Dr. Tabloski conducts research to improve sleep and reduce agitation using non-pharmacological interventions.
 She has numerous publications, presentations and citations that attest to her accomplishments as a scholar and a researcher.
 She has gained a national and international reputation as an expert in the area of sleep and care of the elderly.
 She has just completed a text book entitled Gerontological Nursing (2006) Prentice Hall, which has been well received.
 The text focuses on normal changes of aging and common diseases of aging as the basis of nursing assessment and planning.
 The text also incorporates clinical pearls, Best Nursing Practices, drug alerts, critical thinking exercises and care planning examples.
 These same features will support the growth and knowledge acquisition of the Brigham educator/clinical leader teams.